Paris: Eiffel Tower evacuated after bomb threat | DW | 23.09.2020

 Police cars and tape surrounded the streets below the iconic structure, and the bridge stretching across the Seine River to Trocadero Plaza had similar barricades put in place.

-The 131-year-old tower normally receives some 25,000 tourists on a daily basis, though that figure has dropped significantly in 2020 due to the coronavirus pandemic restrictions on travel.
+The 131-year-old tower normally receives some 25,000 tourists on a daily basis, though that figure has dropped significantly in 2020 as a result of coronavirus-related restrictions on travel.

 more to come...